 RDBT [Anima]

-See this page for update log.
-See this page for LoRA version (update more frequently).
+See this page for update log and version info.

 Usage: